Radio and Television of Slovakia: News and objectivity

 During the term of the General Director Václav Mika (2012–2017), the content and graphics of the news have changed significantly.
-The title also included the RTVS brand titled Správy RTVS.
-The news broadcasting programmes were initially struggling with very low audience on 18 December 2012 with only 7.8% share.
+The title also included the RTVS brand, titled Správy RTVS.
+The news broadcasting programmes were initially struggling with very low audiences on 18 December 2012 with only a 7.8% share.

-Over time, the audience began to grow, and RTVS news has started to appear as the most objective news in TV in public opinion surveys, with exceptions lasting by now.
-However, after the election of Jaroslav Reznik as General Director in 2017, who was nominated by SNS party, which was in government, the situation in the newsroom has changed.
+Over time, the audience began to grow, and RTVS news has started to appear as the most objective news on TV in public opinion surveys, with exceptions lasting by now.
+However, after the election of Jaroslav Reznik as General Director in 2017, who was nominated by the SNS party, which was in government, the situation in the newsroom has changed.
 A new head of the news section has been appointed, under whose leadership, according to most of the journalists, the content of the news was being manipulated.
 The tense atmosphere led to the departure of a dozen journalists in 2018.
-More and more space in the news was reserved to the SNS party officials, including journeys of Andrej Danko, the party leader, serving till 2020 as Speaker of the parliament, to Russia.
+More and more space in the news was reserved to the SNS party officials, including journeys of Andrej Danko, the party leader, serving till 2020 as Speaker of the Parliament, to Russia.
 The topic of his plagiarism in rigorous work was also not addressed in the main part of the news.

-After the parliamentary elections in 2020 and the new government appointed, news too favorable towards the governmental or oppositional parties seem to not appearing anymore, nonetheless some of the content was still manipulated.
+After the parliamentary elections in 2020 and the new government appointed, news too favorable towards the governmental or oppositional parties seem to not appear anymore; nonetheless, some of the content was still manipulated.

 In 2024, RTVS news has been the most objective TV news in Slovakia in public opinion surveys.